swing-research/icecream/README.md

 Self-supervised method for cryo-et reconstruction using noise2noise and equivariant imaging

 ### 🧊 Note
-The codebase is currently under active development.
-The base version supports training on a single split of the tomograms.
+The codebase is under active development.
+The current version supports training on a single split of the tomograms.
 Upcoming updates will include support for multiple volume splits and pre-trained model usage, along with code cleanup and documentation improvements.